-In the EU, we must inform the notified body that carried out the conformity assessment of the devices that we market or sell in the EU and EEA of any planned substantial changes to our quality system or substantial changes to our in vitro diagnostic medical devices that could affect compliance with the essential requirements laid down in Annex I to IVDD or cause a substantial change to the intended use for which the device has been CE marked.
-The notified body will then assess the planned changes and verify whether they affect the products' ongoing conformity with the IVDD.
-If the assessment is favorable, the notified body will issue a new certificate of conformity or an addendum to the existing certificate attesting compliance with the essential requirements and quality system requirements laid down in the Annexes to the IVDD.
+In the EU, in vitro diagnostic medical devices lawfully placed on the market pursuant to the IVDD prior to May 26, 2026 may generally continue to be made available on the market or put into service until May 26, 2025, provided that the requirements of the transitional provisions are fulfilled.
+In particular, the certificate in question must still be valid and no substantial change must be made to the device as such a modification would trigger the obligation to obtain a new certification under the IVDR and therefore to have a notified body conducting a new conformity assessment of the devices.
+Once our devices will be certified under the IVDR, we must inform the notified body that carried out the conformity assessment of the devices that we market or sell in the EU and EEA of any planned substantial changes to our quality system or substantial changes to our in vitro diagnostic medical devices that could affect compliance with the general safety and performance requirements laid down in Annex I to IVDR or cause a substantial change to the intended use for which the device has been CE marked.
+The notified body will then assess the planned changes and verify whether they affect the products' ongoing conformity with the IVDR.
+If the assessment is favorable, the notified body will issue a new certificate of conformity or an addendum to the existing certificate attesting compliance with the essential requirements and quality system requirements laid down in the Annexes to the IVDR.
+The notified body may disagree with our proposed changes and product introductions or modifications could be delayed or canceled, which could adversely affect our ability to grow our business.